How to Make Passive Income Blogging

 In the blogging world it’s common to hear other bloggers talking about ways to make income.
 One of those ways is by using affiliate links.
 An affiliate link is a link with a tracking code; when a person clicks on that link and buys the product you get a commission on that purchase.
 Affiliate links are a great way to make passive income (see how much I make with affiliate income per month.)

-Quickest Method to Start with Affiliate Marketing
+Quickest Method to Start with Amazon Affiliate Marketing

 One of the most popular affiliate programs is Amazon affiliates.
 It is very easy to sign up and you can start using it on your site right away.
 I set up my Amazon affiliate account around the same time I launched my blog.
 I didn’t make money the first year, but as my posts starting gaining views and better spots on google results, my affiliate income started increasing.